freebasic/fbc/tests/readme.txt

 create log files, which are summarized and saved in 'failed.log' for any failed tests.

-Use 'make log-tests ALLOW_CUNIT=1' to build the cunit tests along with the log-tests.
-ALLOW_CUNIT=1 is slower than actually linking with the fbcu/cunit library, but should allow tests to be run without needing the libcunit.a library.

-When 'ALLOW_CUNIT=1' is used, fbcu/fake/fbcu.bi is used as a replacement for fbcu/include/fbcu.bi.
-This alternate include file may be needed for building the tests under DOS.

 Use 'make failed-tests' to rebuild just those tests that failed in the last testing session using 'make log-tests'.